BeardNotice/my-library-organizer/README.md

 This script seeds your database with initial data, which is useful for testing and development.
 It creates initial users, libraries, and books so that you have a starting point to interact with your application.

 # Procfile
-The Procfile provides instructions for deployment, specifically how to run both the Flask backend and the React frontend.
+This file, located at the project root, provides instructions for deployment, specifying how to run both the Flask backend and the React frontend using Gunicorn.
 This is particularly useful when deploying the application to platforms like Render or Heroku.

 ## Client Files